-Critical Race Theory (CRT) has been around for nearly four decades.
+Critical Race Theory (CRT) has been around for over three decades.
 In the last ten years, it has increasingly become a force to be reckoned with in culture and in the academic world.
 CRT is now being taught in many schools and is the ideology that informs many current movements aimed at social activism, social justice, and racial justice.
 Because the driving ideas behind CRT are being taught in schools, many people see the worldview presented by CRT as factual and do not consider further whether or not the claims of CRT are true.
 Despite the mounting influence of CRT, many people are still not sure exactly what CRT is.
 Then there is the question, is CRT in line with a biblical worldview?
 As Christians, it is crucial that we know if the ideas behind CRT are biblical, and what degree of common ground Christians might find with those who embrace CRT.
 This ebook will examine how CRT is not a biblical worldview and includes a number of dangerous ideas that can lead to unbiblical conclusions, but we will also see that CRT does share Christianity’s concern for practicing justice.
 We must be able to critique the ideas within CRT, while engaging charitably with those who are advocates for CRT or who find some of the ideas of CRT appealing.
 What we think about CRT has profound implications for how we understand the message of the gospel and how we live out the gospel.
 To be able to speak well within culture about the biblical ideas of race, justice, and unity, we need to be able to engage with the ideas and claims of CRT.

 CRT was born out of Critical Theory (CT), which is a philosophical and sociological movement (also known as The Frankfurt School) that began in the twentieth century at the Goethe University in Frankfurt, Germany.
 Generally, a critical theory is one that provides a framework for identifying and alleviating forms of domination in social structures.1 Theories are described as critical insofar as they seek to “liberate human beings from the circumstances that enslave them.”2